mozilla/gecko-dev/devtools/docs/contributor/tests/js-object-tests.md

 This test framework consists in:
 * a manifest file, [AllJavaScriptTypes.mjs](https://searchfox.org/mozilla-central/source/devtools/shared/tests/objects/AllJavaScriptTypes.mjs) which defines all the JS objects that gecko can spawn
-* one xpcshell or one mochitest file, using [JSObjectTestUtils](https://searchfox.org/mozilla-central/source/devtools/shared/tests/objects/JSObjectTestUtils.sys.mjs) helper to evaluate all the JS Objects and generate a value for each of them.
+* one xpcshell or one mochitest file, using [JSObjectsTestUtils](https://searchfox.org/mozilla-central/source/devtools/shared/tests/objects/JSObjectsTestUtils.sys.mjs) helper to evaluate all the JS Objects and generate a value for each of them.
-* a snapshot file, read and written by JSObjectTestUtils, specific to each xpcshell/mochitest and storing all its the generated values.
+* a snapshot file, read and written by JSObjectsTestUtils, specific to each xpcshell/mochitest and storing all its the generated values.

 You can run your test to execute the assertions:
 ```bash